pryv/dev-site/source/roadmap.md

 ## 25.10.2021 - new Audit log with Pryv.io 1.7.0

-- Audit log has been rebuild, improving performance of fetched audit data, adding granularity over which methods are audited
+- Audit log has been rebuilt, improving performance of fetched audit data, adding granularity over which methods are audited.
+See the [Audit guide](/guides/audit-logs/) on how to use them and see the [Audit setup guide](/customer-resources/audit-setup/) on how to set it up on your Pryv.io platform.
-- New integrity settings, computing hash for events and accesses data
+- New integrity feature, computing hash for events, attachments and accesses data.
 - Automated platform upgrade tool.
-See "Find Migrations" button in Admin panel and check [changelog](/change-log/) for API
+See "Find Migrations" button in Admin panel and check [changelog](/change-log/) for API.

 ## 26.04.2021 - new MFA release with Pryv.io 1.6.20